Configure eNegotiate

 Gatekeeper can automatically convert .docx documents to a .pdf file using the Publish Contract Draft & Convert MS Word to PDF AutoAction.

-Note: If your contract negotiation cycle is likely to include many alterations, it's recommended to use the manual publish actions so the final PDF version you sign does not have any comments or edits left in before signing.
+Note: If the negotiation cycle is likely to include many alterations, it's recommended to use the manual publish actions to ensure the final PDF is free of comments or tracked edits before signing.

 Part 4 - Sign the Contract